-1. The Director, Flight Standards Service (AFS-1).
-AFS-1 shall:

-- a.
-Ensure resources (funding and personnel) are available to effectively implement the Aircraft Accident Investigation Safety (AAIS) Program throughout the AFS organization. - b.
-Oversee the overall implementation and maintenance of the AAIS Program in the AFS organization. - c.
-Designate an AFS AAIS Program Manager (AAIS-PM) to oversee the program from the HQ level and to provide the necessary technical support to the field offices as needed.
+1. Executive Director, Aircraft Certification Service (AIR-1).
+AIR-1 must ensure resources (funding and personnel) are available to effectively implement the Aircraft Accident Investigation Safety (AAIS) Program throughout the AIR organization.

-2. AFS Division Managers.
-AFS Division Managers shall:

-- a.
-Provide oversight of the AAIS Program. - b.
-Be informed of potential hazards that may be encountered at aircraft accident sites within their jurisdiction. - c.
-Ensure applicable employee participation in the AAIS training.

-3. The AFS Occupational Safety and Health (OSH) Office.
-The AFS OSH Office shall:

-- a.
-Establish the AFS-wide AAIS Program and maintain this program in compliance with current FAA, Occupational Safety and Health Administration (OSHA), and other applicable standards and regulations. - b.
-Support the implementation of AAIS and respiratory protection requirements at AFS offices and evaluate field office implementation of the AAIS Program. - c.
-Serve as the point of contact (POC) regarding technical aspects of the AFS AAIS Program and provide consultation to any AFS field office regarding issues relating to AAIS and implementation of these program requirements.

-4. The AFS Aircraft Accident Investigation Safety Program Manager (AAIS-PM).
-The AAIS-PM shall:

-- a.
-Provide oversight and technical guidance to managers/supervisors to ensure compliance with the AAIS Program and applicable OSHA standards. - b.
+- 2. Director, Enterprise Operations Division (AIR-900).
+Director, Enterprise Operations Division must: - a.
+Oversee the overall implementation and maintenance of the AAIS Program in the AIR organization. - b.
+Designate an AIR AAIS Program Manager (AAIS-PM) to oversee the program and to provide the necessary technical support to AIR Divisions as needed. - c.
+Be informed of newly discovered potential hazards that may be encountered at aircraft accident sites or at facilities where aircraft involved with accidents are reconstructed. - d.
+Ensure applicable employee participation in the AAIS and RPP training. - 3.
+The AIR Occupational Safety and Health (OSH) Program Office.
+The AIR OSH Program Office must: - a.
+Establish the AIR-wide AAIS Program and maintain this program in compliance with current FAA, Occupational Safety and Health Administration (OSHA), and other applicable standards and regulations. - b.
+Support the implementation of AAIS and respiratory protection requirements at AIR offices and evaluate branch and section office implementation of the AAIS Program. - c.
+Serve as the point of contact (POC) regarding technical aspects of the AIR AAIS Program and provide consultation to any AIR branch office regarding issues relating to AAIS and implementation of these program requirements. - 4.
+The AIR Aircraft Accident Investigation Safety Program Manager (AAIS-PM).
+The AAIS-PM must: - a.
+Provide oversight and technical guidance to AIR Divisions to ensure compliance with the AAIS Program and applicable OSHA standards. - b.
 Serve as the subject matter expert (SME) for OSH-related questions for the AAIS Program. - c.
-Establish a standardized go-kit with the necessary personal protective equipment (PPE) for aircraft accident inspectors with input from the field office personnel.
+Maintain a standardized go-kit with the necessary personal protective equipment (PPE), appendix D, for aircraft accident personnel with input from branch office personnel, and to ensure training on appropriate PPE usage is available.

-d.
-Establish a method for field offices to order the standardized go-kits, order replacements, and other general support, where resources and funding are available.

-- e.
-Perform OSH hazard analyses at aircraft accident scenes and utilize the data gathered to further revise and improve the program, where feasible. - 5.
-AFS Field Office Management.
-AFS Field Office Management, with consultation from the AFS OSH Office, shall: - a.
-Implement the requirements of this AAIS Program for his or her office. - b.
-Have the authority to determine the need for acquisition of AAIS PPE, and consult with the AFS OSH Office prior to any purchase of such PPE. - c.
-Identify employees who are likely to perform aircraft accident investigations and/or whose duties may require them to use AAIS PPE, and ensure that these employees receive AFS-provided AAIS training and go-kits.
+- d.
+Establish a method for branch offices to order the standardized go-kits, order replacements, and other general support, where resources and funding are available. - e.
+In coordination with Flight Standards Service (AFS), perform safety hazard analyses (SHA) at aircraft accident scenes and utilize the data gathered to further revise and improve the program, where feasible. - 5.
+AIR Managers.
+AIR Managers, with consultation from the AIR OSH Program Office, must: - a.
+Manage and implement the requirements of this AAIS Program for his or her office. - b.
+Have the authority to determine the need for acquisition of AAIS PPE, and consult with the AIR OSH Program Office prior to any purchase of such PPE. - c.
+Identify employees who are likely to perform aircraft accident investigations and/or whose duties may require them to use FAA issued AAIS PPE, and ensure that these employees receive AIR, as a primary, or AFS provided, as a secondary, AAIS training, and go-kits.

-Note: AAIS training provided by former employers does not qualify an individual to utilize AFS AAIS equipment.
+Note: AAIS training provided by former employers, with the exception of personnel transferring over from AFS, does not qualify an individual to utilize AIR AAIS equipment.